Iran–Saudi Arabia proxy war: Bahrain

 Bahrain is a major ally to Saudi interests, and a major member of the Gulf Cooperation Council.
 Bahrain is a member of the Saudi coalition against the Houthis.
 However, Bahrain's population is somewhere between 70 and 85% Shia, and has led to protests, of which, the most notable was the 2011 protests, which were suppressed by the Peninsular Shield Force.

 Iran has been accused of supporting militant groups in the insurgency in Bahrain, especially the Al-Ashtar Brigades.
 Iran also formerly supported the Islamic Front for the Liberation of Bahrain in attempting to overthrow the Bahraini monarchy, as such in 1981.

 Bahrain has also historically on the Saudi side, as it sent weapons to Iraq during the Iran–Iraq War, aided the Syrian opposition, sent troops to the Saudi Arabian–led coalition in Yemen, severed ties with Iran in the aftermath of the 2016 attack on the Saudi diplomatic missions in Iran, and signed the Abraham Accords in 2020 with Israel.

 Kuwait

 Kuwait is a strategic ally to Saudi interests in the Gulf area.
 Kuwait has involved itself in the Yemeni civil war as part of the Saudi coalition, along with formerly supporting the Syrian opposition.

 United Arab Emirates

 The U.A.E and Saudi Arabia are strategic allies, as both see Iran as a common enemy.

 The U.A.E has been a major contributor to the Saudi Arabian–led coalition in Yemen, has supported the Autonomous Administration of North and East Syria, and joined up with Saudi Arabia and Egypt to support the Libyan National Army and its leader Khalifa Haftar.

 Kurdish insurgents

-Saudi Arabia has allegedly provided support to the Kurdish militants within the KDPI, PAK, and PJAK through its consulate in Erbil, the capital of the Kurdistan Regional Government in Iraqi Kurdistan.
 Saudi Arabia and the UAE has also supported the Kurdish-led Autonomous Administration of North and East Syria, as part of CJTF-OIR.
 Saudi Arabia also support Iraqi Kurdistan against Iraq and Iran.